syre-data/docs/source/get_started/local_project-basic.rst

 .. 	* - Line No.
 .. 	  - Description
 .. 	* - 2-3
-.. 	  - Import the packages we're goin to use, namely Pandas and Thot.
+.. 	  - Import the packages we're going to use, namely Pandas and Thot.
 In this case we only need to use a small part: LocalProject.
 .. 	* - 6
 .. 	  - Initialize the Thot project, giving us access to all the data stored within it.
 .. 	* - 9